stefanvoegelisrf/help/p5js.md

 )
 ```

-## Common use cases
+## Tips and tricks

-Below are some use cases that I use often.
+Below are some tips and tricks.

 ### Use p5 canvas as site background